2015 Nissan Leaf

 with them cutting me a check.

-This car is so meh I don’t yet have a photo of it to share.
-It is a complete disaster of design and driving dynamics — easily the ugliest car I’ve ever owned, it’s not a particularly pleasant cabin and not at all exciting to drive.
+This car is a complete disaster of design and driving dynamics — easily the ugliest car I’ve ever owned, it’s not a particularly pleasant cabin and not at all exciting to drive.
 Sure, it has an instant-torque electric motor, but that’s largely blunted by this car’s first generation modern battery electric vehicle (BEV) design and mission of economy.
+I mean, 187 lb-ft at zero rpm can spin the skinny front tires (with traction control turned off, sort of) but that ain't much.
 On the plus side, it is also an entirely livable BEV with enough range that I can comfortably charge it at my office exclusively despite my 50-mile two-way commute.
 How’s that for cost-of-ownership?
 (I sincerely appreciate my company for providing EV charging as a perk and all my coworkers for sharing the expense.
 A decent work-from-home policy would be a lot better, though.)